Jaymala Shiledar: Personal life

 Jayamala Shiledar was born Pramila Jadhav on 21 August 1926 at Indore, then part of Central India Agency, but now in Madhya Pradesh, in Central India.
 She married her co-actor and singer Jayram Shiledar, who was a widower with three daughters when they first met.
 They married in Shriram Temple at Soyagaon Village, Aurangabad District, in Maharastra state, on 23 January 1950.
-Post marriage, her name was Jayamala Shiledar.
+After marriage, she was became known as Jayamala Shiledar.
 They together had two daughters.
 Both the daughters were active in Marathi Theatre.
 The elder daughter's name is Deepti Bhogale (nee Lata Shiledar).
 The younger daughter Kirti (1952-2022) was the President of 98th Akhil Bharatiya Marathi Natya Sammelan (All India Marathi drama convention).

 Jayamala Shiledar's elder sister Nirmala Deshmukh (nee Nirmala Jadhav) was a noted singer.
 Nirmala Deshmukh also used to accompany Bhimsen Joshi's Sant-wani programs as an organ player.
 Kamalakar Jadhav, their younger brother, was a music teacher at Hadas High School in Nagpur.

 In 2000, Jayamala-bai underwent a bypass heart surgery and used a pacemaker.
 Post these operations, it was not possible for her to sing or even speak for long duration.
 She suffered renal failure as well as symptoms of cardiac failure in Pune after a prolonged illness and died on 8 August 2013.
 A large number of people who are associated with theatre and other fields paid tributes to her at Bharat Natya Mandir and Tilak Smarak Mandir where her mortal remains were kept.